 DO NOT confuse!

-Adjectives and phrases adverb. + Adj., Which are written separately (indicate the degree of the feature, determine the feature by assimilation) * impeccably polite, socially useful (for society), comradely sensitive (like a comrade).
+Adjectives and phrases adverb + adj., which are written separately (indicate the degree of the attribute, define the attribute by assimilation) * impeccably polite, socially useful (for society), comradely sensitive (like a comrade).

 Table No. 2-12